This document is intended to act as a primer for the use of the

 As an example of searching for sites using a location, we’ve created

-a rough representation of Denmark as a polygon.
-To work with this
+a rough representation of Africa as a polygon.
+To work with this spatial

-to work with spatial objects in R. Regardless of how you get the data
+work with spatial objects in R. Regardless of how you get the data into

 works with almost all objects in the